A young inexperienced mage is put under a geas that brings him half a world away to danger

 Elvira sighed, “Very well I’ll bring the horses, meet me there before noon tomorrow.”
 She turned to leave saying no more.
 Tafon waited a few minutes looking at the Archmage trapped within the crystal.
 “I’ll do my best to help you sir despite your daughter.”
 With a bow of the head, he left as silently as he came.

 Tafon waited till well past noon before Elvira arrived.
 She entered the inn looking around until she spotted him sitting in a corner.
-Tafon, seeing Elvira for the first time in the full light of day felt his cheeks redden.
-Though not a stunning beauty she could turn a man’s head.
-Her long braided hair her shone with full cheeks a small nose, green eyes and full red lips.
-Her small figure well proportioned.
-She wore a light-weight mail shirt, riding britches and boots.
-She stood half a head shorter than him.
-He watched her as she strode purposefully towards him.
-Her expression as superior as ever.
+Tafon, seeing Elvira for the first time in the full light of day felt his face burn.
+Though not a stunning beauty, she could turn a man’s head.
+Her long braided hair shone lustrously with a blush to her cheeks a small nose, green eyes and full red lips.
+Her petite figure, well proportioned.
+She wore a light-weight mail shirt, riding britches and boots;.she stood half a head shorter than he.
+Tafon watched her as she strode purposefully towards him — her expression as superior as ever.

 Chapter Three - Tower of Ice